Ombudsman services by country: Ireland

 The Office of the Ombudsman was set up under the terms of the Ombudsman Act 1980.
 The Ombudsman is appointed by the President of Ireland upon the nomination of both Houses of the Oireachtas, and is a civil servant of the State.
-The Ombudsman deals with complaints against Departments of State, local authorities, the Health Service Executive (Ireland), private and public nursing homes and direct provision accommodation services.
+The Ombudsman deals with complaints against Departments of State, local authorities, the Health Service Executive, private and public nursing homes and direct provision accommodation services.

 There are other ombudsmen established in Ireland.
 The first Pensions Ombudsman, Paul Kenny, was appointed in 2003.
 Emily Logan became Ireland's first Ombudsman for Children in March 2004.
 The Financial Services Ombudsman incorporated the older offices of the Insurance Ombudsman and Ombudsman for Credit Institutions in 2005.
-Also established in 2005 was the Office of the Ombudsman for the Defence Forces, the first holder being Paulyn Marrinan Quinn, formerly the founding Insurance Ombudsman.
+Also established in 2005 was the Ombudsman for the Defence Forces, the first holder being Paulyn Marrinan Quinn, formerly the founding Insurance Ombudsman.
 An Act of 2005 created a three-person tribunal, the Garda Síochána Ombudsman Commission, to investigate complaints about the country's police force.
-All these offices are statutory and their holders are public servants.
+All these offices are statutory, and their holders are public servants.

-A (non-statutory) Press Ombudsman began work in January 2008 and legislation has been published to establish a Legal Services Ombudsman.
-The Ombudsman (Amendment) Bill of 2008 provided for the statutory protection of the title of Ombudsman.
-This was passed as the Ombudsman (Amendment) Act 2012, which increased the number of State agencies under the Ombudsman's remit, and also designated the Ombudsman as Director (Chief Executive) of the Office of the Commission for Public Service Appointments.
+A (non-statutory) Press Ombudsman began work in January 2008, and legislation has been published to establish a Legal Services Ombudsman.
+The Ombudsman (Amendment) Act 2012 provided for the statutory protection of the title of Ombudsman and increased the number of State agencies under the Ombudsman's remit, and also designated the Ombudsman as Director (Chief Executive) of the Office of the Commission for Public Service Appointments.

-Irish Ombudsmen to date have been Michael Mills from 1984 to 1994, Kevin Murphy from 1994 to 2003, Emily O'Reilly from 2003 to 2013, and Peter Tyndall, who was appointed in December 2013.
+Irish Ombudsmen to date have been Michael Mills from 1984 to 1994, Kevin Murphy from 1994 to 2003, Emily O'Reilly from 2003 to 2013, Peter Tyndall from 2013 to 2021, and Ger Deering, who was appointed in 2022.